How do we get a union at uWaterloo?

 4. File application with the labour board

-Once we are well above the 40% mark, CUPE will file at the labour board for certification of the union.
+Once we are well above the 40% mark, CUPE will file at the Ontario Labour Board for certification of the union.

 The labour board will hold a vote for workers.
 Everyone who would be covered by the union is able to vote (could be in-person or electronic).

-CUPE will support us in establishing the local union and help us file to start negotiations with the university to get our first contract.
+CUPE will support us in establishing the local union and help us file to start negotiations with the university to get our first contract (i.e. collective agreement).

-The local will elect a bargaining committee and a union executive at a membership meeting.
+The local will elect a bargaining committee and a union executive team at a membership meeting.

 CUPE will launch a bargaining survey to receive feed back from the membership about priorities.